 The widespread problem of e-commerce development is that the uploaded photos of the products and product images on the web page have different aspect ratios.
 Let’s consider the example: you’ve taken a picture of the product.
 Its size is 1920 pixels high and 1080 pixels wide, thus its aspect ratio is 16:9.
 The dimensions of the product images on your website are limited by CSS, and it stands at, for instance, 600×600, so its aspect ratio is 1:1.
 As you can see, the aspect ratio of the original picture and product image are not equal.
 This is why the uploaded photo will be distorted in order to be fitted to the aspect ratio of the product image.

 A widely held belief claims that it’s impossible to compress an image without losing quality.
 However, that’s merely a myth.
-Currently, there is a wide variety of solutions intended to compress images in the most delicate way, without any deterioration, while providing significant size reduction.
+Currently, there is a wide variety of solutions like Magento image optimization extensions and online tools intended to compress images in the most delicate way, without any deterioration, while providing significant size reduction.

 We’d like to draw your attention to the following options:

 - Extensions.
-Quality Magento 2 performance optimization can be achieved with the help of the most successful image optimization extensions like Apptrian or Potatocommerce.
+Quality performance optimization can be achieved with the help of the most successful Magento 2 image optimization extensions like Apptrian image optimizer extension or Potatocommerce image optimizer for Magento 2.

 - Command-line tools.
 Gifsicle, Jpegtran, or OptiPNG are extremely popular now.
 Such tools work by rearranging the compressed data, avoiding complete decoding of the image.
 The transformation is without casualty – in other words, there is no quality degradation!

 - Google PageSpeed Insights.
 After running the page test through this tool you’ll get recommendations on how to improve Magento performance.
-Pay particular attention to the images – Google provides information about how much you can gain, as you can see on the screenshot below:
+You can optimize images for Google Pagespeed specifically, since Google provides information about how much you can gain, as you can see on the screenshot below:

 Don’t make Magento 2 images too large

 The Magento e-commerce platform has its own requirements regarding the size of photos for product images.
-Magento 2 image sizes should be no more than 1920px high and 1200px wide, which is why any image with dimensions over these numbers will be distorted, and it’s hard to predict in what way exactly.
-Take this into account while making product images and adding them to the website.
+Magento 2 image sizes should be no more than 1920px high and 1200px wide.
+Which is why Magento will distort any image with dimensions over these numbers, and it’s hard to predict in what way exactly.
+Take this into account when adjusting Magento 2 product image size and adding prepared images to the website.

 One of our recent clients who runs a store on Magento had some problems with the quality of their product images.
 The images were blurred, even though they uploaded high-quality photos.
-After completing thorough research, we found the reason – it was a problem with the aspect ratio.
+After completing thorough research and digging into the Magento image compression settings, we found the reason – it was a problem with the aspect ratio.
 The height and width of the uploaded images were disproportionate with the dimensions of the output product image.
 In order to address the problem, we developed a custom algorithm intended to keep the aspect ratio stable.
 This small action had a huge impact – the client’s conversion rate has grown by 3% since our engagement.

 #2 Use WebP to speed up Magento 2

-Changing the image format is one more surefire way to affect product images for Magento.
-Currently, Google recommends turning to the main rockstar among the image formats – WebP – an image format which was rolled out in 2010 by Google.
+Changing the image format is one more surefire way to optimize product images for Magento.
+Currently, Google recommends turning to the main rockstar among the image formats – WebP.
+This image format was rolled out in 2010 by Google.
 Designed specifically for the web, it provides superior lossless and lossy compression for images.

 Just look at the points below and judge for yourself:

-- WebP offers images that are 30% lighter than its closest competitor – JPEG, without any loss of quality.
+- Magento 2 WebP images are 30% lighter than its closest competitor – JPEG, without any loss of quality.

 - WebP is on average 26% lighter than PNG, and still provides transparency and the same level of quality.